-All pupils at risk and with Child Protection Plans are monitored regularly at academy/nursery based safeguarding meetings where appropriate
+All pupils at risk and with Child Protection Plans are monitored regularly at academy/nursery based safeguarding meetings where appropriate.

-All pupils at risk and with Child Protection Plans are monitored by the designated Child Protection person/Lead, with relevant staff members, and appropriate outside professional agencies on a regular basis as appropriate
+All pupils at risk and with Child Protection Plans are monitored by the Designated Safeguarding Lead, with relevant staff members, and appropriate outside professional agencies on a regular basis as appropriate.

-The designated Child Protection person meets the Principal/Manager every two weeks and more frequently where necessary to monitor individual cases
+The designated Child Protection person meets the Principal/Manager every two weeks and more frequently where necessary to monitor individual cases.

-The designated Child Protection person/Lead provides the designated Governor with a briefing paper annually and discusses updated information more frequently where appropriate
+The Designated Safeguarding Lead provides the designated Governor with a briefing paper annually and discusses updated information more frequently where appropriate.

-The designated Governor for overall Safeguarding will make regular 'blind' checks of a sample of staff to ensure correct practices are accurately understood
+Regular 'blind' checks of a sample of staff will be carried out by the external SI partner and auditor to ensure correct practices are accurately understood.

-All staff regularly receive updated Child Protection information and training
+All staff regularly receive updated Child Protection information and training.

-All adults working on a temporary or casual basis are required to read and sign for key policies before working with pupil(s)
+All adults working on a temporary or casual basis are required to read and sign for key policies before working with pupil(s).